airspeed-velocity/asv/docs/source/using.rst

 In many cases, this may result in more commits than you are able to benchmark in a reasonable amount of time.
-In that case, the ``--steps`` argument may be helpful.
+In that case, the ``--steps`` argument is helpful.
 It specifies the maximum number of commits you want to test, and it will evenly space them over the specified range.

 You may also want to benchmark every commit that has already been